Philips Model B5-X-34-A Radio (1963)

 not always correct!

-I have two other Philips radios, a beautiful
+I have three other Philips radios: a beautiful